audio review : a Mathematics compilation : Black Samson [ The Bastard Swordsman ]

 audio review : 225 Rounds ( song ) … U-God + Cappadonna + Bronze Nazareth + Rza

 U-God sets the tone with a fitting flow.
-The other rappers should’ve mimicked it, but they do their own thing with mixed results.
+The other rappers should’ve mimicked it, but they do their own thing.
 Cappadonna’s “crazy” line is funny and Rza begins with a nice rhyme scheme, but they’re somewhat anticlimactic after U-God.
-The beat is on target at least when the guitar loop plays.
+The beat is on target when the guitar loop plays.
 The horns that replace it during the breaks are a miss.
 Perfect title though.

 2011